EXCLUSIVE-Peru protesters to clear Las Bambas road after mining shutdown - legal adviser | Headlines

 - Peru

 Peruvian community protesters who have blocked a key transport road used by MMG Ltd's Las Bambas copper mine will clear the route until at least Dec.
 30 following talks with the government, an adviser to the group told Reuters on Wednesday.
-The blockade, which has been in place for over a month, had snarled production at the major mine which produces some 2% of global copper output and created a major issue for the government of leftist President Pedro Castillo.
+The blockade, which has been in place for over a month, snarled production at the mine, which produces some 2% of global copper output, and created a major issue for the government of leftist President Pedro Castillo.

 "We are going to give them a truce, today in the afternoon we are going to release the statement that we are going to clear the road until the 30th of this month," said Victor Villa, an advisor to the protesting Chumbivilcas community.
-"We need to be cautious," Villa said of the temporary truce, citing previous politicians who have made offers to the area but failed to deliver.
+"We need to be cautious," Villa said of the temporary truce, noting that politicians have made offers to the area previously but failed to deliver.

+Company representatives have complained that blockades leave their workers trapped inside the mine.
+The Las Bambas mine has been a flashpoint for protests, with blockades hitting the road on and off for over 400 days since the mine started operations in 2016.

-On Tuesday, Vasquez had strongly urged the protesting communities to clear the road, although she had been vague about the consequences of not following through.
-She has not ruled out a state of emergency declaration to clear the road, but she said she would rather engage in dialogue.
+On Tuesday, Vasquez strongly urged protesting communities to clear the road but was vague about the consequences of not doing so.
+She has not ruled out a state of emergency declaration but said she would rather engage in dialogue.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)